-What I am saying is Samsung delayed this device and are now including a prominent descriptor of the device that sounds a lot like resizable apps on a Chromebook.
-Multi-tasking and multi-window is not anything they touted on the Chromebook Plus.
+What I am saying is that Samsung delayed this device and are now including a prominent descriptor of the device that sounds a lot like resizable apps on a Chromebook.
+Multitasking and multi-window are not anything they touted on the Chromebook Plus.
 It is Chrome OS, after all, so if we were talking windows in Chrome OS, I’d hardly call that a feature as all Chromebooks can multitask with a multi-window experience.

 It seems Samsung is alluding to a feature many of us have been waiting for since the first appearance of Android Apps on Chromebooks.
 Could we actually see Android 7.1.1 on the Pro?

 7.1.1 is one of the definitive steps to Play Store escaping Beta and it seems that the Samsung Chromebook Pro could ship with it in tow.
 Then again, we could be overshooting here as well.
 My guess is this is the first device to see 7.1.1 in the Stable or Beta channel.
 For Samsung, it seems imperative that they not ship another device that is teetering the line between stable and beta as a product.
 The Pro’s that went out for review in January were sorely unprepared for mass consumption.